QuentinRa/blog.quentinra.dev/info/sql/index.md

 -- Henry
 ```

-Alternate form, useless here, but you can change the "=" with something else...
+An alternate form, useless here, but you can change the "=" with something else...

 ```sql
 SELECT